Logo

 How much Uninsured/Underinsured Motorist Insurance should I buy?

-It's a good idea to buy at least $250,000 per person and $500,000 per accident in uninsured and underinsured motorist coverage.
-This protects you and your passengers if the other driver has no insurance, has only the minimum insurance, or has less coverage than you do.
-This extra coverage can help pay for your pain and suffering, stress, lost wages, disability, and medical bills.
+It's smart to carry at least $250,000 per person and $500,000 per accident in uninsured and underinsured motorist coverage.
+This helps protect you and your passengers if the other driver has little or no insurance and can help pay for medical bills, lost wages, and pain and suffering.

 What is Full Coverage Insurance?